pluribus-one/mdr-ra/README.md

-# MDR-RA
+# MDR-RA DataSHIELD/Opal Environment Setup

-This document defines updated setup instructions for secure deployments of the DataSHIELD/Opal environment required by the MDR-RA project.
+This document defines updated setup instructions for hardened deployments of the DataSHIELD/Opal environment required by the MDR-RA project.

 ## Operating System